HARSHJGEC/Predii_Assignment_Task1/README.md

 3. **Prompt Design for LLaMA 3.1 (8B Model)**:
    - Structured prompts are used to direct the model to focus on defect, consequence, and corrective summaries, merging these into a single summary that facilitates chatbot interactions.
 This prompt ensures responses are accurate, concise, and user-friendly.

+   - **Note** : I have only processed 3450 rows because of resource constraint

 ---